IBM’s Turnaround Under Lou Gerstner, -Business & Management Lessons, Case Study

 The Disruption -Then a revolutionary product entered the computer market -the microprocessor, an affordable, cost-effective product -Many chips on one single chip -Suddenly, it could be used to produce all kinds of computers.
 Combined with the economics of mass manufacturing, the manufacturing of computers became cheap.
 Small companies like Apple, Microsoft, Compaq popped up and disrupted the market.
 Gradually, the competitors grew from a few handfuls of companies to thousands.
 Vertical integration was no longer the norm.

 As the new order took place, the old vertically integrated companies struggled due to their size and vast network.
 A lot of people shifted from IBM’s mainframe computers to PCs.
 As the volume of PC users grew, a lot of programmers shifted their attention to develop applications for PCs which further increased the pool of potential customers.
 At the same time, the new order gave an opportunity for a number of new companies to grab the limelight -Compaq, who manufactured only PCs became the fastest Fortune 500 company to reach $1 billion in revenue.
 Dell and Novell too joined the list soon.
 Microsoft was also making stronger waves.
-It was a time of being specialised only in one field.
+It was a time of being specialized only in one field.

 THE OTHER VERTICAL INTEGRATORS

 NCR, like IBM, was one of the biggest vertically integrated companies till the 1980s.
-The company recognised the winds of change.
+The company recognized the winds of change.
 They abandoned their proprietary chips, hardware design and moved their entire computer line to run on commonly available microprocessors.
 They modified their software (which was originally designed to run only on proprietary computers) to run on off-the-shelf microprocessors.
 They split their company into individual segments focusing on the specific needs of customers.

 UNISYS, a multibillion-dollar company in the old vertical industry, also recognized the disruption.
 They were once proud designers of good quality computers.
 They abandoned the manufacturing of computers and shifted their focus to software and services.